 A tool for generating random characters/code-points

-Is a easy to use python package for generating random unicode characters.
+Unicode Babel is a easy to use python package for generating random unicode code-points/characters.

 It's ideal for use in your tests or tools, Allowing you to quickly identify bugs and data processing issues.